odtp-org/odtp-manuals/docs/installation/odtp-installation.md

 # ODTP Installation

-There are 2 main ways of installing ODTP depending on whether you are developing or deploying digital twins.
+There are 2 main ways of installing ODTP depending on whether you are developing or deploying digital twins:

-For development, you can deploy all the services and execute ODTP via the `docker-compose.yml` we provide, or for deployment you can install the python tool and all the third-party dependencies manually.
+- For development, you can deploy all the services and execute ODTP via the `docker compose`
+- or for deployment you can install the python tool and all the third-party dependencies manually

 Below, you can see an overview of the dependencies of services required to run ODTP.

 ``` mermaid